trpc-group/trpc-cpp/docs/en/http_protocol_client.md

   > When using `bazel build`, add the `--define trpc_include_ssl=true` compilation parameter.
   > Note: We can also add it to the `.bazelrc` file.

-  **Note: tRPC supports HTTPS based on OpenSSL.
+  **Note: tRPC-Cpp supports HTTPS based on OpenSSL.
 Please make sure that OpenSSL is correctly installed in the compilation and runtime environment.**

   ```cpp